Coordinate conjunctions (en, maar, of, want)

 1. U eet ’s ochtends yoghurt ___ een appel, maar u drinkt geen koffie.

-You eat yogurt ___ an apple in the morning, but you don't drink coffee.)
+In the morning you eat yogurt ___ an apple, but you don't drink coffee.

 2. In de pauze neem ik brood met kaas, ___ ik heb geen tijd voor een warme maaltijd.

-At break I have bread with cheese, ___ I don't have time for a hot meal.)
+During the break I have bread with cheese, ___ I don't have time for a hot meal.

 3. Wil je thee ___ koffie bij je ontbijt?

-Do you want tea ___ coffee with your breakfast?)
+Would you like tea ___ coffee with your breakfast?

 4. Ik eet weinig groente, ___ ik drink veel water.

-I eat few vegetables, ___ I drink a lot of water.)
+I eat little vegetables, ___ I drink a lot of water.

 Exercise 2: Rewrite the phrases